Find out what grants you can apply for to get funding for recruitment, training and IT improvements if your business completes customs declarations.

-The grant will give you up to 50% of the cost of training for your employees, up to a limit of £750 for each employee on a course.
+The grant will give you up to 100% of the actual costs of externally-provided training for your employees, up to a limit of £1,500 for each employee on the course.

 What you’ll need

-When you apply, you’ll be asked for your:
+When you apply, you’ll be asked for your business’s:

 - Unique Taxpayer Reference (UTR)